São Paulo - Liquid Urban ArchitectureSão Paulo, Brazil, South America

-Tuesday 16 – Thursday 25 July 2013
+Tuesday 22 – Thursday 31 July 2014

-All participants travelling from abroad are responsible for securing any visa required for entry to Brazil, and are advised to contact their home embassy early.
+All participants travelling from abroad are responsible for securing any visa required, and are advised to contact their home embassy early.
 After payment of fees, the AA School can provide a letter confirming participation in the workshop.

-Fees do not include flights, accommodation or meals.
-Students need to bring their own laptops and model making tools.
-Please ensure that all equipment you are bringing is covered by insurance.
-The AA School takes no responsibility for items lost or stolen whilst travelling to/from or attending the workshop.
+Fees do not include flights or accommodation, but accommodation options can be advised.
+Students need to bring their own laptops, digital equipment and model making tools.
+Please ensure this equipment is covered by your own insurance as the AA takes no responsibility for items lost or stolen at the workshop.

 The workshop is open to current architecture and design students, phd candidates and young professionals.

 Istituto Cervantes, 2439, Avenida Paulista, São Paulo